Breakfast Menu Options for an Event or Business Meeting

 100 Attendee Healthy Breakfast Menu

 Sometimes event planners need to put aside the standard breakfast menus and create a completely different experience for their clients.
-This healthy breakfast buffet menu was designed for a 100 attendee breakfast meeting with an agenda that was focused on health and wellness.
+The following healthy breakfast buffet menu was designed for a 100 attendee breakfast meeting with an agenda that was focused on health and wellness.

 Cost: Approximately 20% more than a traditional breakfast buffet, but this menu included a smoothie station which is not included in the base price of any breakfast buffet.
 Therefore, overall, this healthy breakfast buffet cost relatively the same as most packaged menus.